Greek bailout review in October to pave way for debt talks

 BRUSSELS International creditors expect the first review of Greek reforms under the latest bailout to start in October, bringing changes to a memorandum of understanding signed with Athens and paving the way for debt rescheduling talks, euro zone officials said.

-Euro zone finance ministers will discuss preparations for Greek reforms envisaged by the third bailout, worth 86 billion euros (63 billion pounds), at an informal meeting in Luxembourg on Saturday.
+Euro zone finance ministers will discuss preparations for Greek reforms envisaged by the third bailout, worth 86 billion euros ($96.8 billion), at an informal meeting in Luxembourg on Saturday.
 No implementation review is possible before Greece's Sept.
 20 parliamentary elections.

 "There are elections in Greece.
 We have to wait for the results," Luxembourg Finance Minister Pierre Gramegna, whose country holds the EU's rotating presidency, told Reuters in an interview.